satadhi/nextjs16_practise/practise_01/README.md

 ### serverComponenetHMRCache

-1. server side fetching automatically handles fetch deduplication handling
+1. **Automatic request deduplication** server side fetching automatically handles fetch deduplication handling
 2. Reduce network water fall

+### Caching

+In nextjs there is 3 ways  caching happens

+1. Browser cache : saves static files locally
+2. Server Cache : Stores pre-rendered pages and API responses
+3. Data Cache : Remembers fetched data to avoid repeat requests

+## Use cache

+`'use cache'` can be a server level component or a method look more into it please